matee-rehman/Mock-Software-Project/README.md

 # Mock-Software-Project
-This repo is created for project management Assignment
+This repo is created for project management Assignment.
+This is from feature login branch